condecon/condecon.github.io/_posts/2023-06-05-psytoolkittools-introduction.md

 devtools::install_github("JonasEnCode/psytoolkittools")
 ```

-We hope that psytoolkittools will be useful for PsyToolkit users who want to analyze their data in R. I am still working on improving the package and adding more features.
+I hope that psytoolkittools will be useful for PsyToolkit users who want to analyze their data in R. I am still working on improving the package and adding more features.
 If you have any feedback, suggestions, or questions, please feel freeopen an issue on [GitHub](https://github.com/JonasEnCode/psytoolkittools/issues).
 I would love to hear from you.

 Find out more on the [psytoolkittools project site](/projects).